Angel Stadium: Video improvements and cancelled sale

-In 2009, Brookings, South Dakota-based Daktronics installed light emitting diode (LED) displays at the stadium.
+In 2009, Daktronics installed light emitting diode (LED) displays at the stadium.
 The largest video display measures 41 ft high by 67 ft wide.
 Two smaller displays flank the large display, and a field-level display sits in the centerfield fence.

-The stadium will host baseball and softball at the 2028 Summer Olympics.

 During the 2017-2018 offseason, the Angels upgraded the existing video boards in left and right field.
 The new left field video board measures 5488 sqft, while the new right field board measures 9500 sqft, the fourth largest scoreboard in MLB.
 In addition to this, the out of town scoreboard was upgraded, new video ribbons stretch from foul pole to foul pole, and a new sound system was added.
 Because of the new out of town scoreboard, the Angels moved the home run line in right field down from 18 ft to 8 ft, though the height of the right field wall remains the same.

 The Angels opted out of their lease in October 2018, largely to avoid a contractual provision which would have forced them to remain in the stadium until 2029, though the club then had no new stadium proposals or moving plans.
 In December 2019, the city of Anaheim agreed to sell the stadium and surrounding land to an Arte Moreno-affiliated management company for $325 million, with the team committed to remain in Anaheim until at least 2050, with options to remain until at least 2065.
 The deal, made behind closed doors, has led to allegations of corruption and violations of the state's Surplus Land Act.
 An ongoing FBI investigation into the city's internal affairs and the stadium sale eventually led to the resignation of Anaheim mayor Harry Sidhu on May 23, 2022, putting the stadium's pending sale into question.
 On May 24, 2022, the Anaheim City Council voted to cancel the sale to Moreno's SRB Management, in light of the corruption probe.
+On February 6, 2025, the Angels extended their lease until 2032.